puppeteer/puppeteer/docs/api/index.md

 The Accessibility class provides methods for inspecting the browser's accessibility tree.
 The accessibility tree is used by assistive technology such as [screen readers](https://en.wikipedia.org/wiki/Screen_reader) or [switches](https://en.wikipedia.org/wiki/Switch_access).

+**Remarks:**

+Accessibility is a very platform-specific thing.
+On different platforms, there are different screen readers that might have wildly different output.

+Blink - Chrome's rendering engine - has a concept of "accessibility tree", which is then translated into different platform-specific APIs.
+Accessibility namespace gives users access to the Blink Accessibility Tree.

+Most of the accessibility tree gets filtered out when converting from Blink AX Tree to Platform-specific AX-Tree or by assistive technologies themselves.
+By default, Puppeteer tries to approximate this filtering, exposing only the "interesting" nodes of the tree.

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `Accessibility` class.

 </td></tr>
 <tr><td>